femiwiki/parsoid/README.md

 # Dockerized parsoid server [![Container Registry]][container registry link]

+:warning: This repository and its docker image will be archived, as MediaWiki TLS 1.35 and Parsoid/JS will be End-of-Life as of June 2021.

 A [Parsoid] Docker Image.
 This is originally created for [FemiWiki].

 ## Usage